 Android One means the G7 One will get at least two years of regular updates, and we already know Android 9.0 Pie is coming to “qualifying” Android One devices by the end of the fall.
+Indeed, owners in Canada have now received that update to Pie.
 Our LG contact confirmed that the G7 One will get the update then, which is a nice treat for anyone looking to get in on Google’s latest and greatest.

 LG G7 One pricing and availability